-Which type of pregnancy test is most accurate?
-Which type of early pregnancy test is best?
+Which type of pregnancy test is best?
+Which type is most accurate?
 Can I get a false positive or a false negative test on a pregnancy test?
 If you are trying to figure out the answer to any of these questions, we’re here to help—and we have good news!

 The good news is that many tests on the market right now are 99% accurate when taken correctly.
 (This means that you must follow the test’s instructions.)
 The majority of over-the-counter tests are looking for hCG, or human chorionic gonadotropin, the hormone that a woman’s body begins producing when she is pregnant.
 It appears about six days after ovulation when the fertilized embryo attaches to the walls of the uterus.